-Day 1: Explore the BUDA side of Budapest.
+Day 1: Explore the BUDA side of Budapest

-Explore the Buda Castle
+Explore Buda Castle

 The castle is located on what is known as Castle Hill, a limestone plateau that rises some 2.3 kilometers above the city.

-Making the hike up to the castle will take about 30 minutes walking, but you also have the option of the Buda Castle funicular.
+Making the hike up to the castle will take about 30 minutes on foot, but you also have the option of the Buda Castle funicular.
 This wonderful means of transport travels 95 meters high in a few minutes ride aboard a vehicle that offers a panoramic view of the city.
 The stop is located right next to the Chain Bridge.

 Take a lunch break

-Visit the labyrinth of the Budapest Castle
+Get to know the labyrinth of the Budapest Castle

-- Hours: From 10 am to 7 pm.
+- Hours: from 10 am to 7 pm.
 The last tour at 6.30 pm is done with gas lamp in hand.

-- Entrance fee: Approximately 3€.
+- Entrance fee: approximately 3€.

 - Duration of the visit: 30 minutes are enough.

-Visit the Matias Church of Our Lady
+Visit the Matthias Church of Our Lady

 - Opening hours: Monday to Friday from 09h to 17h; Saturday only in the morning and Sunday only in the afternoon.

-- Admission fee: Approximately 3,5€ per adult ticket.
+- Admission fee: approximately 3,5 Euro per adult ticket.